junbaih/VirtualPrinter/README.md

-# miniOS
+# Virtual Printer Work Scheduler
-A mini OS demonstrating IO concurrency
+A virtual scheduler demonstrating concurrency

 OS reads from USERs input, writes the input to the disk and prints data to PRINTERs concurrently.